 I’m a lot bigger a lot faster this time and I’m pretty much on full maternity wardrobe.
 It was an easier transitioninto dressing the bump as I had learned some tips and tricks the first time and when something stopped fitting me I knew the back up plan.
 I thought my original preggers clothes would get me through this second (and potentially third) time, but I found myself buying more again (damn you online shopping!).
 Not only were the maternity clothes I bought the first time for warmer weather but some of them wore out quickly, got stained, or I bought things that just didn’t flatter the bump or made me look like a plump peasant.

 GET THIS BABY OUT OF ME….NOW!

 After talking to other moms I learned that yes, feeling like I am full term at only 6 months is normal.
 I went one day overdue with my son and never felt anxious to ‘have this baby already!’ but at six months I am so sore and achy in all of my joints and lower back, so much so that I’ll get up in the middle of the night to have a hot bath.
 How will I make it three more months?!
 When I think about it, the only part that getting me through is knowing that every day is one more day in age difference between the two kids (yes, I’m a little freaked out to have them so close in age).

 MY BODY WILL NEVER THE SAME

-lucky bitches mothers never develop stretch marks – well I’ll tell you something I learned this time, your previous stretch marks can get their own stretch marks!
+Yes, some lucky bitches mothers never develop stretch marks – well I’ll tell you something I learned this time, your previous stretch marks can get their own stretch marks!
 THAT IS A REAL FREAKING THING!
 I can’t tell you how conflicted I feel about what I see in the mirror.
 This ‘vessel of life’ looks like a bloated zebra.
 However, I’ve decided to stick with a good pushup bra, full midriff coverage and worry about this later.

 And the obvious one…..IT’S ANOTHER BABY